Bonamana: Promotion and live performances

 Super Junior's first comeback performance was on May 14 with the performance of "Boom Boom" and "Bonamana" on KBS2TV's Music Bank,.
 The group performed again with the roster the following weekend on MBC's Show!
 Music Core on May 15 and on SBS's The Music Trend on May 16.

 Super Show 3

 Super Show 3 is Super Junior's third Asia-wide concert tour; it commenced with two shows in Seoul in August 2010 and continued onto China, Taiwan, Japan and other Asian countries, with a total of 20 concerts in 13 cities.
 On February 24, 2011, a 3D film of the Seoul concert was released in 16 CJ CGV cinemas.
 In October 2011, a live album of the concert held in Seoul was released.

+The following setlist is performed at the show in Bangkok on January 15 and 16, 2011.
+It is not intended to represent all shows throughout the tour.